 Being part of the research team, Michelle feels that she has learned a lot about the processes and types of work that is done for the different projects.
-She also learned about how important it is to give and receive feedback in order to get good results.
+She also learned about how important it is to give and receive feedback to get good results.
 During her internship, she also got the chance to work on the project with the other organizations.
-“This was also interesting to work on projects with important institutes such as the Stockholm Environmental institute” said Michelle.
+“This was also interesting to work on projects with important institutes such as the Stockholm Environmental institute,” said Michelle.

 “Besides work, have learned small lessons that are useful in life, such as critical thinking and communication when doubts come up” she added.

 Is there any change you feel before and after the internship?